Internships abroad

 Step 2: contact your supervisor

-Contact your internship supervisor to draw up your internship agreement (available on your digital work environment)
+Contact your internship supervisor to draw up your internship agreement (available on your digital work environment):

 Step 3: apply for financial support